loganflecke/Expenses/README.md

 - **Budget Tracking:** Implement a budget tracking feature to compare actual spending against a predefined budget.

 - **Visualizations:** Include graphical representations (charts, graphs) to enhance data visualization.

-- **Date Range:** Specify the start and end dates of the transactions to include.